airbnb/binaryalert/docs/source/adding-yara-rules.rst

 This will copy a subset of YARA rules from several :ref:`open-source collections <yara-credits>`.
 You can add more rule sources in `rules/clone_rules.py <https://github.com/airbnb/binaryalert/blob/master/rules/clone_rules.py>`_

+.. note:: We are working on a more expressive configuration for cloning subsets of rule repositories.

 Write Your Own Rules
 --------------------